Kyllingene/airc/README.md

 # Air
 ## A stack-based assembly-like language

-- Two byte-based stacks
+- 4-byte-width stack
 - Designed to work well with brain*
     - Tape is the stack
     - Compiles to brain*
-- One byte per cell (due to brain*)
+- One byte of storage per cell (due to brain*)

 Code examples:
 ```